akashacms/akashacms-website/documents/news/2014/05/index.html.md

 ---
 layout: index-page.html.ejs
-title: AkashaCMS News and Announcements for August 2014
+title: AkashaCMS News and Announcements for May 2014
 ---